 However, that extra water between the cells also boosts the muscles’ ability to repair themselves and adds to the athlete’s overall strength.
-Wet are common in bulking cycles when bodybuilders want to add mass and strength.
-Popular wets include Deca Durabolin and Dianabol, which are often cheaper and in the case of Deca, require less frequent injection.
+Wet is common in bulking cycles when bodybuilders want to add mass and strength.
+Popular wets include Deca Durabolin and Dianabol, which are often cheaper and in the case of Deca, require less frequent injections.

 What Makes a Steroid “Dry”?

-Conversely, a “dry” steroid is one that actually removes the fluid from between the muscle cells, helping to promote definition and a ripped, toned appearance.
+Conversely, a “dry” steroid removes the fluid from between the muscle cells, helping to promote definition and a ripped, toned appearance.
 Winstrol is one of the most popular drys known to man, and while it can certainly provide the results you want, there are other things to consider.

-A dry steroid not only affects the fluids lubricating the muscle cells, but also the other cells in the body.
-This is why many people who use Winstrol and other drys tend to experience joint pain; the compound actually dries the fluid in the joint.
+A dry steroid not only affects the fluids lubricating the muscle cells but also the other cells in the body.
+This is why many people who use Winstrol and other drys tend to experience joint pain; the compound dries the fluid in the joint.